weaversa/cryptol-course/INSTALL.md

    * Select the directory where you unzipped this repository. **Visual Studio will detect the remote container and prompt you -- choose "Reopen in Container"**.
+     If you miss the prompt, click the `><` box (hovertext:
+     "open a remote window") in the lower left hand corner of the window and choose "Remote-Containers: Reopen in Container".
    * It will take a while for Docker to build the container.
 Once it's done you can run Cryptol by clicking "Terminal" -> "Run Task..."
      -> "Cryptol".